sswam/allemande/doc/nsfw/guide_nsfw.md

 - Do not upload private sexual images of real people without their consent.
 - Do not upload any illegal material.
 - Doxxing or sharing private information without consent is not allowed.
+- Hate-speech is not allowed.
+In a private fictional context, hate-speech is allowed.
+- Please be friendly if you engage with other users.
+No bigotry or kink-shaming.
 - Copyright infringement is not allowed.
 - Role-playing around illegal activities (other than CSAM) is allowed, but promoting real-life illegal activities is illegal and not allowed.
-- Hate-speech is not allowed.
-In a private fictional context, hate-speech is allowed.
 - The NSFW Zone is not intended for very extreme content.
 There is another area for extreme content, available on request.
 - These rules might be updated in future.